n6ai/minze/docs/guide/advanced/transitions.md

 # Transitions

 You can determine how components should appear when they are rendered.
-This can be especially useful if you are using an async call to an external API and are awaiting an answer.
+This can be especially useful if you want to animate componets.

 ::: tip
-CSS transitions are not 100% reliable, since a transition isn't triggered when the component is immediately rendered.
+CSS transitions are not 100% reliable, since a transition isn't triggered when the component is immediately rendered under certain circumstances.
 :::

-## Local
+## Component

-Animations can be added per component.
+Animations can be defined inside of component.

 ```js
 import { MinzeElement } from 'minze'